thingsdb/ThingsDocs/v0/content/thingsdb-api/revoke.md

 ---
 title: "revoke"
-weight: 183
+weight: 184
 ---

-Revoke collection or general privileges from a user.
+Revoke, collection or general, privileges from a user.
 See [grant](../../thingsdb-api/grant) for more information on how access privileges can be set for a user.

 To use this function, at least `MODIFY` privileges on the `@thingsdb` scope and `GRANT` privileges on the target scope are required.